 Diagnostic Challenges

 Patients with unusual neurologic symptoms may undergo extensive testing before Lyme disease is considered.
-In some cases, normal imaging studies or inconclusive laboratory results can lead physicians to dismiss symptoms as psychosomatic.

-Recognizing Lyme disease as a possible cause of involuntary movements is important, particularly in patients with potential tick exposure or other symptoms consistent with tick-borne infection.
+Recognizing Lyme disease as a possible cause of involuntary movements is important—particularly in patients with potential tick exposure or other symptoms consistent with tick-borne infection.

 Clinical Perspective

-Lyme disease can affect many parts of the nervous system and produce symptoms that resemble other neurologic or psychiatric conditions.
-Involuntary body movements are an uncommon but documented manifestation.
+Lyme disease can affect multiple parts of the nervous system and produce symptoms that resemble both neurologic and psychiatric conditions.

 Clinical Takeaway